brainandforce/Electrum.jl/CONTRIBUTING.md

 The use of static arrays is encouraged whenever the array dimensionality is unlikely to change (and in principle could be used as a type parameter).
-This universally applies to real space and reciprocal space vectors, since their dimensionality is fixed.
+This universally applies to real space and reciprocal space vectors, since their dimensionality is fixed (and usually 3).

 The type `AtomList{D}` provides a great example of static vs. dynamic vector usage.
 The type contains a `Vector{AtomPosition{D}}`, which is dynamic because the number of atoms in a crystal